FND/iqvoc/ARCHITECTURE.md

 Context
 =======

-iQvoc is actively being developed by innoQ[ownership is evil?] and is being employed in a variety of diverse[?] projects.
+iQvoc is actively being developed by innoQ[ownership is evil!?] and is being employed in a variety of diverse[?] projects.